 We are closing in on “ice out.”
 A wind out of the east has blown most of the remaining ice on East Bearskin down into our bay.
-The ice from the 2 arms of East Bearskin Lake is rapidly headed this direction.The black degraded ice is tinkling, sounding like thousands of ice cube-filled glasses all being jiggled at the same time.
-The main dock, which we disconnect from the shore for winter and spring, broke its rope and has traveled down to cabin 4.
+The ice from the two arms of East Bearskin Lake is rapidly headed this direction.The black degraded ice is tinkling, sounding like thousands of ice cube-filled glasses all being jiggled at the same time.
+The main dock, which we disconnect from the shore for winter and spring, broke its rope and has traveled down to Cabin 4.
 It will be, um, entertaining to attempt dock retrieval.

 The ice won’t be gone today, but tomorrow seems likely.
 A continuing sequence of pictures can be seen at our daily photo site here.

 A forest service pilot made ice observations yesterday from the air.
 Here is the report–

 Overview: With few exceptions, roughly any lake that is of any size east of a line running south of Big Saganaga Lake still has quite a lot of ice.

 Lakes in LaCroix and Kawishiwi Districts: Most lakes are open including Basswood and Knife Lakes.